 How to keep a record of my limited company business expenses

-Keeping track of your limited company business expenses such as business mileage is essential, as, without the breakdown of journeys and mileage covered, HMRC could refuse to accept your claim.
+Keeping track of your limited company business expenses is vital, because without enough evidence, HMRC could refuse to accept your claim.

-We suggest detailing all your business mileage on a spreadsheet and keeping it up-to-date throughout the year.
-Or if you're a Crunch client use our free Tripcatcher app to automate things and make the process even easier.
+To start off, we suggest detailing your business mileage on a spreadsheet and keeping it up-to-date throughout the year.
+If you're a Crunch client, you can use our free Tripcatcher app to automate things and make the process even easier.
 If you’re claiming tax relief for fuel when using a company-owned car, you must keep hold of all of your receipts.
 We've got an article explaining everything you need to know about business mileage.

 For other business expenses, the cost of anything that’s necessary for running your limited company will receive tax relief – the trick is to make sure you meticulously record everything so you don’t lose out.
 You’re not limited to a certain amount of supplies, within reason.